TOPLLab/topllab.github.io/warduino/guide/get-started.md

 ## Flashing using ESP-IDF

-::: warning
+::: warning Under construction
-Primitive support for IDF is under construction.
+Primitive support for IDF is incomplete (see [implementation status](/reference/primitives)).
 :::

 Before you can compile and flash with ESP-IDF, you must install and enable the toolchain.
 You also need to disable the watchdog timer: